We read in 1 Corinthians 1:18 that the message of the cross is the power of God.

 Take up our own cross

-Jesus gave us the simple ceremony of communion to bring to remembrance the blood shed for our sins because we have a tendency to forget.
+Jesus gave us the simple ceremony of communion to bring to remembrance the blood shed on the cross for our sins because we have a tendency to forget.
 Though He was completely innocent, He was falsely accused, traded for a murderer, beaten, a crown of thorns dug into His scalp, nailed to a cross alongside two criminals and took on our sin as He shed His precious blood that we might receive eternal life.

 The bread is a symbol of His body and the wine a symbol of His blood.